ldenso34046/ldenso34046.github.io/README.md

 The map can be accessed at <https://ldenso34046.github.io/weather/>.

 ## Utah Natural Attractions Photomap Tour
 A map showing the locations and names of various natural sites and attractions in Utah.
-Clicking one of the markers brings up a pop-up window with a description of each site, along with an image.
+Clicking on one of the markers brings up a pop-up window with a description of each site, along with an image.

 Basemap courtesy of ESRI and National Geographic.
 All images belong to their respective owners.
 The map can be accessed at <https://ldenso34046.github.io/utahphotomap/>.